Oklahoma Office of Juvenile Affairs: Leadership

 The Office of Juvenile Affairs is under the supervision of the Secretary of Human Services.
-Under current Governor of Oklahoma Kevin Stitt, Justin Brown is serving as Secretary.
+Under current Governor of Oklahoma Kevin Stitt, Dr. Deborah Shropshire serves as Secretary.

 Board of Juvenile Affairs

 The Board of Juvenile Affairs is the governing body of the Office of Juvenile Affairs.
-The Board consists of seven members appointed by the Governor of Oklahoma, by and with the advice and consent of the Oklahoma Senate.
+The Board consists of seven members appointed by the Governor of Oklahoma and legislative leaders, by and with the advice and consent of the Oklahoma Senate.
 The term of office for each board member is six years.
 Appointments are limited to two terms.
-The Board is responsible for appointing the Executive Director of the Office, who serves at the pleasure of the Board.

 The Board of Juvenile affairs sets broad policy for the OJA and is the rule making body for the OJA.
 The Board is responsible for reviewing and approving the budget, assisting the agency in planning activities related to the priorities and policies of the agency, providing a public forum for receiving comments and disseminating information to the public, and establishing contracting procedures for the agency and guidelines for rates of payment for services provided by contract.

 As of January 2014, the members of the Board are as follows: